 Cambria County Prison faces ammunition shortage for training, warden says

 Sep.
-8—EBENSBURG — The United States is experiencing an ammunition shortage, and law enforcement isn't exempt from that trend, Cambria County Prison Warden Christian Smith said Wednesday.
+9—EBENSBURG, Pa. — The United States is experiencing an ammunition shortage, and law enforcement isn't exempt from that trend, Cambria County Prison Warden Christian Smith said Wednesday.

 "There's a six- to eight-month wait time for ammo, but the delay only slightly affects our operations," he said.